 - To ensure a judiciary that is responsive, ethical and sensitive to the evolving needs of Canadian society, the Canadian Judicial Council will receive $2.7 million over five years and $0.5 million ongoing thereafter.
 This will support programming on judicial education, ethics and conduct, including in relation to gender and cultural sensitivity.

 - Today's appointments are separate from the Budget 2017 announcement.

 - Federal judicial appointments are made by the Governor General, acting on the advice of the federal Cabinet and recommendations from the Minister of Justice.

 - The Judicial Advisory Committees across Canada play a key role in evaluating judicial applications.
 There are 17 Judicial Advisory Committees, with each province and territory represented.

 - Significant reforms to the role and structure of the Judicial Advisory Committees, aimed at enhancing the independence and transparency of the process, were announced on October 20, 2016.

-- The Judicial Advisory Committees in 15 jurisdictions have been reconstituted.
-Most recently, Minister Wilson-Raybould announced the composition of five new Judicial Advisory Committees on June 28, 2017.
+- The Judicial Advisory Committees in ten jurisdictions have been reconstituted.
+Most recently, Minister Wilson-Raybould announced the composition of three new Judicial Advisory Committees on April 13, 2017.

-- This process is separate from the Supreme Court of Canada judicial appointment process opened on July 14, 2017.
+- This process is separate from the Supreme Court of Canada judicial appointment process announced on August 2, 2016.
 Nominees to the Supreme Court of Canada are selected by the Prime Minister from a thoroughly vetted list of candidates.

 SOURCE Justice Canada, Department of